ESPRI-Mod/synda/sdt/doc/download_tutorial.md

 To debug file transfer error and certificate issue, you can use the two commands below:

+Test certificate renewal

     $ synda certificate renew

-to test certificate renewal
+Test file download

     $ synda get <file_url>

-to test file download